disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 22. These are apps built by users in your default environment.
 Notice many of them are just test names because this is where a lot of users will experiment and build their first app.
 As you scroll down the list you might notice some names are more deliberate e.g., Product Showcase.
-Later in the course, we will talk about how to identify these upcoming apps so you can help give them the guidance to ensure they mature and have adequate governance.
+Later in the course, we will talk about how to identify these upcoming apps so you can help guide them to ensure they mature and have adequate governance.

 23. Click on the **...
 (1)** and select **Details (2)** to view app details, such as App Type (Standard/Premium), Web link, Connections and Shared information.